Special Educational Needs & Disability Code of Conduct

 At Rosewood we provide small group teaching with an emphasis on socialisation skills designed to help each pupil make progress.
 We aim to add value to all our pupils no matter what their learning difficulty.
 Our school thrives on effective relationships based on mutual respect, and our prime aim is to offer our pupils the chance of success through education.
 We hope that by building trust and offering a curriculum rich in experiences, alongside emotional support and stability, our lads have a strong chance of achieving their potential and making a success of their future.

 Our school actively encourages parents and carers to engage in their child’s education.
 Furthermore, because of the nature of need our pupils present, it is vital that information is shared quickly and effectively.
 This helps promote a close relationship between home and school as well as enabling our staff to deal with children’s specific needs without delay.
-Parents will have the opportunity to meet with staff three times a year in a formal setting, Parents’ evening - Usually held at the end of the summer term.
+Parents will have the opportunity to meet with staff during a year in a formal setting, Parents’ evening - Usually held at the end of the summer term.
 Annual Review - meeting for the statement or EHCP.
 The Annual Review report will give detailed information on academic progress as well as any other specific need.
 PEP - Personal Education Plans draw together a range of professions to ensure that child’s needs are met through a detailed personal plan which monitors progress and highlights further need.
 Parents and carers are invited and encouraged to attend.
-Progress data for all pupils is held centrally by the Assistant Head Teacher.
+Progress data for all pupils is held centrally by the Deputy Head Teacher.
 If there are changes to your child’s education at Rosewood School you will receive a letter informing you of these changes and inviting your comment.
 Our staff will make regular phone calls informing you of your child’s progress and behaviour in school.
 If the school has any concerns in between these times you will be contacted.
 Similarly, parents are welcome to contact school and are assured that any concerns will be dealt with either by telephone discussion or a prompt meeting arranged with Senior Staff.
 News Letters are produced termly and include factual information as well as good news stories.
 There is a website displaying current information and should be the ‘go to’ place for updates.
 Parent governors play an active part on the Governing body representing the views of parents and carers.

 Rosewood School relocated to a newly refurbished site in Coseley in 2008.
 The school is on one level, all doors and corridors are wide and wheel chair accessible.
 There are two reserved disabled spaces in the car park.
 There is a disabled toilet and shower facility.
 All external doors are accessible through electronic key fob.
 The outdoor area including playground and school field are fully accessible.
 We have a high staff pupil ratio.
 Students are taught in small class groups with experienced teachers and Higher Level Teaching Assistants, able to give one-to-one help where it is needed.
 The teaching staff tailor the pupils’ curriculum to their individual needs.
 The school employs the following professionals and services to further support its children;

-Liaison/Communication with Professionals Learning Support Service.
+Liaison/Communication with Professionals

 School Health Adviser

-Training Links to post 16 providers and Further Education colleges
+Links to post 16 providers and Further Education colleges

 Children in Nurture groups benefit from a further differentiated curriculum.
 All Rosewood children access a mainstream National Curriculum within small teaching groups.
 Each group is taught by two members of staff.
 All classrooms have ICT facilities and the school benefits from two ICT rooms.
 Our school has a strong commitment to academic accreditation as well as meeting children’s personal needs.
 We believe that whatever a child’s previous history or disability may have been - success through education is the one true vehicle to improving the chances of a happier life and socio-economic success.

 At Rosewood we listen to our children’s opinions and needs to create learning pathways that are appropriate to their abilities and will help them achieve their aspirations.
 The curriculum comprises of the following subjects;